helpshift/bond/README.md

 # Notes

+- The local* functions only work on Clojure and not (yet) on Clojurescript.
-The local* functions work with Clojure's `binding` conveyance, so if the body of the redefinition goes beyond Clojure threads, like say, a java.lang.Thread, then the binding conveyance will not work and the redefined definition will not be seen by the thread nor will the counts to those functions from that thread be correct.
+- The local* functions work with Clojure's `binding` conveyance, so if the body of the redefinition goes beyond Clojure threads, like say, a java.lang.Thread, then the binding conveyance will not work and the redefined definition will not be seen by the thread nor will the counts to those functions from that thread be correct.

-The local* functions only support redefinition/spying of functions for now.
+- The local* functions only support redefinition/spying of functions for now.
 As a future todo, we plan to add support for vars along with functions.

 # License